ecassinelli/game_reviews_analysis/README.md

-# Analyzing Ubisoft Metacritics Scores.
+# Analyzing Ubisoft Metacritic's Scores.

 To see the code, please go into the game_reviews.ipynb jupiter notebook.